laravel-monitoring maintained by modus-digital

 Laravel Monitoring

-- Automatic HTTP request metrics (counter + duration histogram)
+- HTTP request metrics (counter + histogram) for Grafana dashboards

-- Loki log shipping as a native Laravel log channel
+- OTLP log shipping as a native Laravel log channel

 Requirements